gavinhsmith/Minecraft-Server-Interface/README.md

  are also valid (given a server is started and you are logged in).

 If you want to get some raw JSON data about the current running server, go to the url `http://localhost:600/json/status`

+*Note: Raw JSON only works for Java Edition Servers*

 ## Notes